-Note this dialog box is made quite wide so it can be as shallow as possible in order that very little of the tuning screen is hidden.
+Note this last form of the dialog box is made quite wide so it can be as shallow as possible; that allows a bit less of the tuning screen to be hidden.

 For Indian music you usually want to accommodate the graph to an existing sound; for instance, you are pretty much stuck with the pitch of a harmonium, or a flute.
-This process is shown in the video below, where the shruti box is set near E. This would fit a male vocalist with a slightly higher than normal range, which is often C#, the starting point in the video.
+This process is shown in the video below, where the shruti box is set near E. This would fit got instance a male vocalist with a slightly higher than normal range, which is often C#, the starting point in the video.
 Note that the line in the Upper Graph begins as a komal ga, relative to the C#.
-We adjust the slider Nearest Piano Note to Sa three times, bringing the reference Sa to Re, komal re, and finally it appears as the dark blue representing Sa.
-But it is not yet on the reference line; it is sharp more than 50 cents.
-So we raise the pitch to meet that - by moving the slider giving the pitch (Hz) for the corresponding western "A" until the blue line lies on the exact center of the lower graph.
+We adjust the slider Nearest Piano Note to Sa three times to the right, bringing the reference Sa to Re, komal re, and finally it appears as the dark blue representing Sa.
+Now it is close but it is not yet right on the reference line; it is sharp more than 50 cents.
+So we raise the pitch to meet that - by moving the slider giving the pitch (Hz) for the corresponding western "A" until the blue trace sits on the exact center of the lower graph.
 In this case the pitch line was above the center, so we raised our reference pitch; had it been below the center, we would have lowered the reference to meet the line.